MrinmoyHaloi/influx/README.md

 # influx
-A tool that lets you see your system info for linux
+A tool that lets you see your system info in linux